 Today I offer a recipe for iced nougat.
 The basic nougat ice cream consists of an Italian meringue, honey, and whipped cream.
 Traditionally it is filled with nougatine and candied fruit.
-As I do not really appreciate candied fruit, I have replaced it with dried fruit, but I have kept on nougatine.
+As I do not really appreciate candied fruit, I have replaced it with dried fruit, but I have kept the nougatine.
 You can serve the nougat with custard, caramel sauce or red fruit coulis.
-Personally I prefer a red fruit sauce that is a little acid to cut with the relatively sweet nougat.
+Personally I prefer a red fruit sauce that is a little acidic to cut through the relatively sweet nougat.

 How To Make Iced Nougat

 Trending nowSuper-Fudgy Double Chocolate BrownieEasy to make and totally addictive.

 1. Put the raisins to macerate in a Grand Marnier.

 3. Coarsely chop the pistachios.

 4. Toast the almonds and chopped pistachios in a frying pan.

 5. Cut the apricots and figs into small cubes.

 6. Pit the prunes if necessary and cut them into small cubes.

 7. Keep dried fruit aside once they are prepared.